Ministry of Health Singapore. All Rights Reserved.

 To sustain your interest, mix up your activities or exercises, say walking on Monday, badminton on Wednesday, cycling on Friday, and then try something new on the weekend.

 Mixing up exercises helps keep up our interest and motivation levels.
-Studies have also found that varying exercises helps us reach all our muscle groups while developing good all-round fitness.
+Studies have also found that varying exercises help us reach all our muscle groups while developing good all-round fitness.

 Related: The A-Z Guide to an Active Lifestyle